One of my hobbies is researching covert exfiltration mechanisms that use public cloud services1.

-Two implications follow: you need internet egress to use ACM; and if an attacker compromises a host - and that's a big if - that can reach ACM’s public endpoint, they can reach ACM in their account with their credentials, a Bring Your Own Credentials (BYOC) attack.
+- If an attacker compromises a host - and that's a big if - that can reach ACM’s public endpoint, they can reach ACM in their account with their credentials, a Bring Your Own Credentials (BYOC) attack.
 2

 The problem with AWS services that don't have VPC endpoints or VPC endpoint policies is that they cannot be configured to prevent BYOC attacks.
+Building a data perimeter on AWS and using a proxy, doesn't solve this, the service is allowed.

 Hello X.509 my old friend